Arts Education Program Policies

 Tuition Assistance

-The BIAAE provides some need-based tuition assistance to students who qualify.
-To be considered for tuition assistance, a student must fill out and submit the tuition assistance application form and provide all related documentation.
-There is a link to this form on every program's webpage.
+The BIAAE provides some need-based tuition assistance to participants who qualify.
+To be considered for tuition assistance, a participant must fill out and submit the tuition assistance application form and provide all related documentation.
+There is a link to this form on every program's web page.

-Tuition assistance application forms and documentation do not need to be submitted again if the student wishes to enroll in multiple semesters, but they do need to be submitted again if there are significant changes to a student's or family's financial situation that they wish the committee to consider.
+Tuition assistance application forms and documentation do not need to be submitted again if the participant wishes to enroll in multiple semesters, but they do need to be submitted again if there are significant changes to a participant's or family's financial situation that they wish the committee to consider.

 All tuition assistance applications are reviewed, and financial information is verified.
-The awarding of tuition assistance is dependent on the determination of student need and the availability of tuition assistance funds.
+The awarding of tuition assistance is dependent on the determination of participant need and the availability of tuition assistance funds.

 Withdrawal/Refund Policy